Framework API

 • Use agi_env.AgiEnv inside web pages or utility scripts to access the active project structure and configuration.

-• Derive from agi_node base classes to implement new DAG steps or worker behaviours that can be shipped with your app bundles.
+• Derive from agi_node base classes to implement new DAG stages or worker behaviours that can be shipped with your app bundles.

 • Call into agi_cluster.agi_distributor.agi_distributor.AGI for programmatic install / get_distrib / run flows; this is the same surface area surfaced in the Orchestrate page snippets.